 My background is interdisciplinary, my interests many and wide-ranging.
 I was educated at Georgetown University’s School of Foreign Service, and at Trinity College, Dublin, where I received a first-class honours degree in Modern History.
 I work as a musician and as an independent editor, though I constantly strive to interweave my work and my personal pursuits into one creatively integrated life.

 My passion for reading, words, and language brought me into my work as a writer and editor, as well as an enthusiastic participant in the burgeoning field of independent magazine publishing.
-Since 2015, I have been copy- and sub-editor of the seminal Offscreen, working alongside indie magazine pioneer Kai Brach to bring refinement and clarity to its content.
 I was the co-founder and editor of Éirways, a magazine about Irish culture and people at home and around the world.
-Other projects include work for the journal An Píobaire in Dublin, Superorganizers (part of the Everything bundle of Substack publications), Boston College, and The MacArthur Foundation.
+Since 2015, I have been an editor at the seminal Offscreen, working alongside independent magazine pioneer Kai Brach to bring refinement and clarity to its content.
+I am also a contributing writer for Every, a bundle of business-focused newsletters.

 On the musical side, I am a performer, producer, and artistic director.
-This work has taken me around the world: to Broadway, Carnegie Hall, and The Kennedy Center, to L'Olympia and the Folies Bergères in Paris, and to theatres from Shanghai to São Paulo.
+This work has taken me around the world: to Broadway, Carnegie Hall, and The Kennedy Center, to L'Olympia and the Folies Bergères in Paris, and venues from Strasbourg to Shanghai to São Paulo.
 I am a member of the trio Open the Door for Three.

 I am humbled to have once been described by the legendary author and broadcaster Studs Terkel* as ‘a one-man ecumenical movement’.
 In that spirit, I truly seek to listen, read, write, cook, observe, travel, ask questions, and pursue the unexpected with equal curiosity.